 It usually signifies an infection, which is correlated to sour crop.
 In addition to undigested food, parrots with crop stasis develop diarrhea and foul-smelling stools.
 The number of droppings can also decrease.

 A parrot won’t eat anything else until the stuck food is removed as the crop is full.
 Where burns or lacerations are the cause, it’s likely too uncomfortable to eat.

 As a result, the parrot won’t gain or lose weight.
 In hatchlings, this can quickly be fatal.

 Parrots with sour crop become dehydrated, and their skin color changes from a healthy pink to a much brighter red, depending on the severity.
 The skin will also lose elasticity.

 According to Avian Medicine, parrots with sour crop become listless as the disease progresses because they aren’t eating food.
 The body must draw on its energy reserves to function.

 The feeding response in parrots with sour crop varies from normal to absent.
 While feeding chicks their formula, they may refuse it.

-Usually, it’s easy to tell if a parrot has sour crop from the fullness and foul smell alone.
+Usually, the fullness and foul smell make it easy to tell if a parrot has sour crop.

 Also known as a crop lavage or crop infusion, a crop wash is among the best ways to diagnose sour crop.
-During the procedure, the vet will put some water into the crop through a feeding tube.
+During the procedure, the vet injects water into the crop through a feeding tube.

 A direct microscopic examination is sometimes sufficient to diagnose sour crop.
 If not, the vet will swab the crop, take an x-ray, or perform a biopsy.
 They may also take a blood profile.